 This is a nationwide putative class action that was filed against our subsidiary eFunds Corporation and its affiliate Deposit Payment Protection Services, Inc. in the U.S. District Court for the Northern District of Illinois during the first quarter of 2008.
 The complaint seeks damages for an alleged willful violation of the Fair Credit Reporting Act ("FCRA") in connection with the operation of the Shared Check Authorization Network.
 Plaintiff's principal allegation is that consumers did not receive appropriate disclosures pursuant to §1681g of the FCRA because the disclosures did not include: (i) all information in the consumer's file at the time of the request; (ii) the source of the information in the consumer's file; and/or (iii) the names of any persons who requested information related to the consumer's check writing history during the prior year.
 Plaintiff filed a motion for class certification, which was granted with respect to two subclasses during the first quarter of 2010.
 The motion was denied with respect to all other subclasses.
 The Company filed a motion for reconsideration.
 The motion was granted and the two subclasses were decertified.
 The plaintiff also filed motions to amend her complaint to add two additional plaintiffs to the lawsuit.
 The court granted the motions.
 During the second quarter of 2010, the Company filed a motion for summary judgment as to the original plaintiff and a motion for sanctions against the plaintiff and her counsel based on plaintiff's alleged false statements that were filed in support of the motion for class certification.
 In the third quarter of 2010, the court denied the motion for summary judgment and granted in part and denied in part the motion for sanctions.
 The Company filed a motion requesting the court to allow it to file an interlocutory appeal on the order denying the motion for summary judgment.
-The court granted the motion; however, in the first guarter of 2011, the Seventh Circuit Court of Appeals denied the Company's petition for interlocutory appeal.
-Discovery regarding the new plaintiffs and other matters has been completed.
+The court granted the motion; however, in the first quarter of 2011, the Seventh Circuit Court of Appeals denied the Company's petition for interlocutory appeal, Discovery regarding the new plaintiffs and other matters has been completed.
 In the first quarter of 2012, plaintiffs filed a renewed motion for class certification.
 The parties attended mediation and, in the second quarter of 2012, reached an agreement on the material terms of a settlement.
 The parties entered into a settlement agreement and received preliminary approval from the Court in the second quarter of 2012.
-A hearing on final court approval is scheduled for September 25, 2012.
+The court entered a judgment and a final approval order on September 25, 2012.
+The effective date of the settlement agreement was October 29, 2012.
 The estimated liability recorded based on the terms of the settlement agreement did not have a material effect on the consolidated results of the Company.